 These can be ordered and paired with varied add-ons such as vegetables and carbohydrates, including Japanese brown rice, for an affordable, nutritious and delicious bowl.
 With two locations in Singapore’s city-centre, patrons can also choose to dine-in at Wafuken’s new OUE Downtown location as delivery is currently limited to Singapore’s CBD area.

 As these affordable sous-vide meals became the daily routine of its regulars while also being featured on radio shows and in newspapers, Wafuken continues to engage patrons and garner feedback for menu updates through social media and regular campaigns.
-In staying true to its fitness and health roots, the restaurant is also activeinsponsoring health and
+In staying true to its fitness and health roots, the restaurant is also active in sponsoring health and fitness campaigns.

 Wafuken would not be where it is today without the consistent support of its staff, and the founders promote working as a family within the team of 22.
 As Mr Goh notes, “hospitality is key in any business transaction”, which rings equally true for both customers and staff.
 “If our staff is happy, chances are our customers will be satisfied too.”
 With benefits such as meal allowances and ample rest time, Wafuken’s staff now quite literally “works as a family” as team members have now also brought their own family members on board to become part of the Wafuken staff.